Sailorofthemind/IntricateSkyrim/README.md

 Fully disable OneDrive and any other programs which hook into user file areas.

-Creation Kit: Download creation kit off of steam.
+Optional: Creation Kit: Download creation kit off of steam.
 Install, and run once.
 Say yes to download scripts.

 ENB Series v504: Download and place within stock game.